 A friend recently introduced me to the Wee Can Too brand of edible art supplies.
 Even babies and toddlers who can’t always keep their fingers out of their mouths can participate in arts and crafts with these non-toxic edible finger paints, crayons, and sidewalk chalk.

 Books make an excellent gift.
 They are compact, rarely made of plastic, and provide hours of entertainment for little ones.
 Anyone with a toddler knows they love to read their books over and over again each day.
 To personalize the gift, you could write a special inscription in the cover to remind the child of you.

 Last Christmas, BabyE received a book with the voices of my sister and brother-in-law recorded reading the story.
 The Recordable Storybook is one of his very favorite books to read and reminds us all of our loved ones who live far away.

 Ask the parents if they have something in mind that they are saving up for, and see if you can go in with several other family members to make that wish come true.

-7. Green Toys
+7. Low-Clutter Toys